How to spend 3 hours in these 7 incredible UK cities

 How to spend 3 hours in London

 Three hours in the capital you say?
 Sounds like a challenge to us!
 For starters, you’re not going to want to spend all your time queuing – so if you’ve got something specific in mind it’s definitely worth pre-booking.
-If you want to ride the London Eye, for example, get your hands on some fast-track tickets and skip the wait.
+If you want to ride the London Eye, for example, book ahead online to guarantee entry.
 That way you’ve got more time to grab a bite to eat on the South Bank, or sip a drink overlooking the Thames.
 Likewise if you want to tick off the Tower of London but only have a limited window of time, book a private tour with a Beefeater and get exclusive access.
 If you’re on a budget or just want to relax, pay a visit to one of London’s many Royal Parks.
 Hyde Park is one of our favourites and three hours will go by in a flash.

 How to spend 3 hours in Leeds

 Leeds is famous for its shopping arcades, so it’s a great place to satisfy your cravings for a spot of retail therapy.
 Victoria Quarter is probably the most famous arcade, and the Grade II-listed structure is home to no end of high-end boutiques and swanky designer shops.
 Queen’s Arcade is your best bet if you’re hoping to scope out some independent shops, and Thornton’s Arcade is another safe bet for quirky finds.
 If you’re here to haggle, it’s got to be Leeds Kirkgate Market – it’s one of the biggest indoor markets in Europe, so you’re in for a treat.
 It’s open Monday to Saturday, and there’s a farmer’s market held on Briggate every first and third Sunday of the month.

 How to spend 3 hours in Cardiff

 Fancy living out your Doctor Who fantasies while you’re in Wales?
 Of course you do – and Cardiff delivers in spades.
-Book a private Doctor Who walking tour of Cardiff and you’ll spend three hours exploring locations from the programme alongside an expert guide.
-This whistle-stop tour ticks off the National Museum and Gallery, the oldest church in Cardiff, Cardiff Bay, and the Senedd – so you’ll see all the essentials in a really short space of time.
+Book a Doctor Who Cardiff Walking Tour and you’ll spend two hours exploring locations from the programme alongside an expert guide.
 Not a Whovian?
 Not a problem.
 In a three-hour window you could also pay a visit Cardiff Castle and take a wander through gorgeous Bute Park.